gillianlaming/CalendarCpp/Lab5/Lab5/CODE/ReadMe.txt

 What challenges did you run into while implementing this?
 Were any changes to the builder interface required?
 How does using the builder pattern contribute to easily being able to change how an object(calendar in this case) is represented?

-NOTES:
-- we are military time. deal w it